vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [{% img /images/bourbon-neat/Bourbon-Neat-Logo.png  250 450 %}](http://neat.bourbon.io/)

-In this last section about Bourbon Neat we’ll look at the various “built in” Sass variables you have at your disposal.
+In this last section about Bourbon Neat we’ll look at the various “built-in” Sass variables you have at your disposal.
 It’s gonna be a short ride but knowing how to tweak your grids is important.

 #### Variables